“The time is always right to do what is right.” ~Martin Luther King, Jr.

 - We can evaluate our curriculum and classroom literature for cultural relevance to ensure it’s reflective of all students’ experiences.

-- We can discuss racism with students in developmentally appropriate ways early and often.
+- We can discuss race and racism with students in developmentally appropriate ways.

 - We can address racial wage disparities and invest in the early childhood workforce.